sebfalah/Stock-ticker-prices/README.md

 - The start date (in `YYYY-MM-DD` format).
 - The end date (in `YYYY-MM-DD` format).

 The script will display the stock symbol and company name for confirmation.
+Once confirmed, it will:
+- Fetch the historical data.
+- Compute the gain/loss.
-Once confirmed, it will fetch the data, compute the gain/loss, and export the results to an Excel file (e.g., `AAPL_stock_data.xlsx`).
+- Export the results to an Excel file (e.g., `AAPL_stock_data.xlsx`).
+- Add two charts in a new sheet named **Chart**: one for daily percentage change and another for daily closing prices.

 ### Example Interaction